adjust/dev-docs/docs/react-native/recording/events.md

 You can configure callback parameters to your servers.
 Once you configure parameters on an event, the SDK appends them to your [callback URL](https://help.adjust.com/en/article/raw-data-exports).
 You can use this information to analyze your users' in-app behavior with your BI system.

-Add callback parameters to your event by calling the {code}`addCallbackParameter` method with **string** key-value arguments.
+Add callback parameters to your event by calling the `addCallbackParameter` method with **string** key-value arguments.
 You can add multiple parameters by calling this method multiple times.

 :::{tab-set-code}

 {emphasize-lines="3"}

 ```js
 var adjustEvent = new AdjustEvent("abc123");
 //...